 Many Irish universities also have competitive club teams to join which are a great way to meet new friends, get some exercise, and learn a new sport while studying abroad.

-What about in 2020/2021?
-Sports clubs face varying restrictions during the ongoing pandemic, so be sure to check with you Irish university to see what your options are if you want to try this during your time in Ireland.
+What about in 2021/2022?
+Sports clubs face varying restrictions during the ongoing pandemic, so be sure to check with your Irish university to see what your options are if you want to try these sports during your time in Ireland.

 - Best semester to experience it: Autumn for the All-Ireland Finals in Dublin